-Knowing that many car buyers find the purchase and registration process overly complicated, the advantageous thing to do is help them complete the task with as little confusion as possible.
-This serves to increase the chance of perfection and give the customer a good experience.
+Relying on the borrower to register the car or truck means there’s a chance they’ll put it off or fail to register it at all.
+Knowing that many car buyers find the purchase and registration process overly complicated, the advantageous thing to do is to help them complete the task with as little confusion as possible.
+This increases the chance of lien perfection and gives the customer a good experience.
 Without creating that positive experience from beginning to end, you might have a perfected lien, but you’ve lost a referral and potential repeat customer.

 What is the process of transferring a motor vehicle title?

 What is the process of vehicle registration?
 Whether a person is purchasing a new vehicle, or used vehicle, or transferring a title from one person to another, there needs to be a step where the individual goes to the state Department of Motor Vehicles or Secretary of State to register the vehicle in their name.
 The vehicle title process and requirements differ by state.

 Why does the registration process need to happen quickly?